The fall and rise of Marwan Barghouti

 Barghouti’s faction within Fatah, Tanzim, was a grassroots organisation that arose in the 1990s in the West Bank as an armed wing of Arafat’s party.
 It was estimated that there were thousands of members, presenting both a core constituency within Fatah and a potential opposition to Arafat’s authority.
 Barghouti was a popular, energetic leader whose control of the street movement marked him apart from the older elite around Arafat.
 ‘When I met him, people pointed out to him how young I was,’ one associate remembered, ‘but Marwan didn’t care about age, he cared about ability.’

-Barghouti was wary of division among the nationalist movements and the militancy that animated many of the younger generation.
+Wary of internal divisions and rising militancy among youth, Barghouti sought unity within nationalist movements.
 As the peace talks broke down and the street movements became restless towards the end of the 1990s, he sensed the resentment festering.
 ‘To avoid internal fighting’, he stated, ‘We need to save energy for confrontations with Israel which will be imminent later this year.’

-Barghouti and the Tanzim were an enigma to outside observers, who understood the motivations and tactics of Arafat’s PLO but lacked intelligence on the homegrown nationalist movement.
+To outside observers, Barghouti and the Tanzim were an enigma.
+Western intelligence agencies understood the motivations and tactics of Arafat’s PLO but lacked credible information about the homegrown nationalist movements.
 Since the 1970s, the CIA had built contacts in the PLO and assumed a central adjudicating role on security issues between them and the Israelis.
 Geoff O’Connell was the station chief in Tel Aviv from 1999 and led weekly meetings of the Israeli and Palestinian security services, some of which Barghouti attended.
 ‘His statements were logical, well-reasoned and moderate in comparison to the rhetoric flying around at the time,’ O’Connell reflected.
 ‘I believe Arafat feared him; groups like Tanzim loved him; and the PA security services respected, but were suspicious of him,’ he explained.
 ‘I think the Israelis found him a dilemma.’

 The Second Intifada broke out in September 2000 after a provocative visit by Israeli politician Ariel Sharon to the Al-Aqsa compound on the Temple Mount in Jerusalem, one of the holiest sites in Islam.
 ‘We tried seven years of intifada without negotiations, then seven years of negotiations without intifada.
 Perhaps it is time to try both simultaneously,’ Barghouti declared in November 2000.
 His leadership of the Second Intifada was one facet to his strategy for Palestinian statehood that intertwined violence and negotiation.
 He later told interrogators that he engaged in violence so that ‘in the future, he would be able to say of himself that he acted for peace and also in war, whereas other leaders did not dirty their hands.
 Thus he would gain the sympathy of the Palestinian people.’